JVojczekhovskiy/random-name-generator/README.md

 ## Example

 * If you want to use the service u need to make sure the service is added in your dependencies.
-* If that is done u can call the generateName function, example below:
+* If that is done u can call the initialize function and after the generateName function, example below:
       ```
+      nameGenerator.initialize(path);
       nameGenerator.generateName(firstInitial,secondInitial,gender).then(function(response){
         console.log(response);
+      },function(reason){
+       console.log(reason);
       });

       ```
-* The parameters of the function are all strings.
+* The parameters of the functions are all strings.
 * The response is a string with the random name and surname seperated by a space.